pnimma01/ProfitsRus/README.md

 # Project Background

-Performance of the Stock market is based on both human sentiments and basic math.
-With the help of a strong algorithm and machine learning we want to combine and predict human sentiment as well as compute mathematical data to provide a benchmark for stock investment.
+Performance of the Stock market is a complex subject but it is also based on basic math.
+With the help of a strong algorithm and machine learning, we want to compute mathematical data to provide a benchmark for stock investment.

 # Project Goal
 We are trying to create an algorithm that will signal a Buy, Sell or Hold (Step 1).
-Additionally we will create a ML Model that will make predictions for a set of stock tickers and then evaluate it against historical data (Step 2).
+Additionally we will create a ML Model that will make predictions for a stock ticker and then evaluate it against historical data (Step 2).

 # Contributors
-- Puneeth Nimmagadda
-        - Step 1 and Presentation
 - Aman Gill
         - Step 2 and Presentation
 - Andrey Kotovets
         - Step 2 and Presentation
+- Puneeth Nimmagadda
+        - Step 1 and Presentation
+        - Postgress SQL

 # Data Collection

-Data will be collected for a set number of stocks from an API service (example Yahoo Finance).
-At a minimum, We are going to collect the following:
+Data will be collected for a particular stock from available python libraries (example Yahoo Finance).
+We are going to collect the following attributes:
-- Price-to-Earnings Ratio
-- Price-to-Book Ratio
+- Open price
-- Debt-to-Equity Ratio
+- Close price
-- Free Cash Flow
-- PEG Ratio
+- volume
+- High for a calendar day
+- Low for a calendar day
-- Payout ratio
+- MACD
-- Beta
+- RSI
-- Return on equity (ROE)
-- Free cash flow
+- TSI

 # Data Cleaning